telerik/ajax-docs/general-information/controlling-visual-appearance/modifying-built-in-skins.md

 Each Telerik control documentation includes a help article, which lists the CSS classes of the control and describes their usage.
 For example the [RadCalendar CSS class list]({%slug calendar/appearance-and-styling/css-skin-selectors%}) states that "rcWeek is a class applied to the <TR> elements, which contain the column headers (<TH> elements)."

-The built-in (embedded) Telerik controls skins can be reviewed as ordinary CSS files and images - they are provided in the /Skins/ subfolder located in the Telerik UI for ASP.NET AJAX installation folder (if you have used an executable installer), or in the installation ZIP.
+The built-in (embedded) Telerik controls skins can be reviewed as ordinary CSS files and images - they are provided in the /Skins/ subfolder located in the Telerik® UI for ASP.NET Ajax installation folder (if you have used an executable installer), or in the installation ZIP.
 The file structure is as follows:

 * / Skins / ControlName.css - the base stylesheet of a given Telerik control